Woman Shows Up at Hospital with 61 Pound Uterine Fibroid

 - by: Admin

 A 53-year-old Malay woman living in Singapore recently grabbed international headlines when it was discovered that she was carrying a 61-pound tumor in her uterus.
 It was reported that the tumor—a uterine fibroid—had first appeared in the woman’s uterus many years before.
+This just might be the World’s largest fibroid.

 Uterine fibroids are non-cancerous tumors; in fact, they are the most common pelvic tumor for women to be diagnosed with.
 They are especially prevalent amongst post-menopausal women aged 50 and over.
 Fibroid symptoms may include: long and heavy periods, pelvic pain, frequent urination, and constipation.
 However, most women never suspect they have a uterine fibroid until their doctor discovers one during a routine checkup.